How To Use Spell Check Feature In Vim Text Editor - OSTechNix

 :set spell

-Remember you need to type the above command inside Vim session, not from the Terminal window.
+Remember you need to type the above command inside Vim session, not in the Terminal window.

 Find and correct spelling mistakes, typos